hioa-cs/bookface/README.md

 You can end the session by typing `exit` and hitting enter.

+## Viewing the CockroachDB dashboard

+As mentioned earlier, an attractive feature of CockroachDB is its web-based dashboard.
+This provides valuable insight into how the database sees the world.
+We can see what queries are executed and how long they take.

+The dashboard is available on port 8080, since that was the port chosen above.
+However, since the database does not (and should not) have a floating IP, it is not available from the outside.
+One therefore needs to use a tool such as FoxyProxy to browse the dashboard.

 # Setting up a webserver

 In this sections, we'll set up a webserver, which will hold the actual PHP code.